The call for applications to the PhD program will be open between May 9 and June 8 2022.

 The PhD program also encourages thesis co-supervision agreements with foreign universities and research bodies.
 In addition, it promotes the visit of external PhD students from foreign universities.
 Details on the available options are reported in this document: Information for external PhD students.

-The research of the PhD student is developed in close contact with a supervisor chosen among the members of the Department.
+The research of the PhD student is developed in close contact with a supervisor and a co-supervisor chosen among the members of the Department.
 The Department of Economics promotes and coordinates scientific, theoretical and applied research activities in the fields of Economics and Statistics.
 Research covers a number of macro-areas and mainly the following: Behavioral and experimental economics; Economic history; Environmental economics, energy economics, sustainability and development; Health economics; Industrial economics; Macroeconomics, international economics and development; Public policies analysis; Quantitative finance; Quantitative methods for the economy; Welfare and collective choices.

 The University of Verona is among the top hundred world universities with less than 50 years in the rankings of the Times Higher Education.
 The Department of Economics is permanently among the first Italian departments for scientific production in the CUN 13 Area of Economic Sciences and Statistics.
 In the ranking produced by RepEc, the Department ranks in the top 10% of the Italian distribution and in the top 25% of the world distribution of research departments and institutions in economics.
 Still according to RepEc, the Department is in the top 10% of world distribution in various areas including: Cognitive and behavioral economics; Collective decision making; Demographic economics; Environmental economics; Experimental economics; Game theory; Positive political economics; Public economics; Social norms and social capital.